 It's clear that California’s water issues are too big to tackle alone; we need to find new ways to act together to protect and conserve our most precious resource.
 Our state is known for its creativity, enterprising spirit and environmental leadership.
 It’s time to harness those strengths to improve our collective water security.

-As the world’s sixth-largest economy, California’s business sector has a critical role to play in securing the state’s water future.
+With California the world’s fifth-largest economy, California’s business sector has a critical role to play in securing the state’s water future.
 It’s in this spirit that we - food and beverage companies, environmental non-profits, farmers, start-ups, foundations, and other water thought leaders - are joining forces.
 Together we are working to design, implement, and scale actions that collectively address the state’s most pressing water challenges.